simon-rb/alibaba_cloud_scripts/create_ecs_instance/README.md

    - Log in to your ECS instance using the e.g., Alibaba Cloud console's Terminal Connect feature with temporary credentials.

 2. **Install Docker on ECS**:
-   - If Docker is not installed on your ECS instance, install it:
+   - Docker is automatically installed on your ECS instance using a user data script.
-     ```sh
-     sudo apt-get update
-     sudo apt-get install -y docker.io
-     sudo systemctl start docker
-     ```

 3. **Log in to ACR from ECS Instance**:
    - Log in to your ACR instance from the ECS instance using the Docker CLI (use password associated with pre-created ACR):